tunnyein8870/odoo-16-popup-widget/README.md

 # odoo-16-popup-widget
 # Web module has to be installed.
 This widget is an odoo popup widget that displays a popup box for a model in a tree view.
 It uses odoo owl and rpc.

-usage:
+The widget will display the related field at the frontend.
+For example: when the data in the field named 'name' is selected, the value of the 'name' will be displayed in the widget.
+In this whole module:
+'nane' and 'email' related to this 'name' will be directly displayed when the record is selected.

+[usage:]
 model:
 name = fields.Char()